Fallout 3: Plot

-Together with the Brotherhood of Steel, the Lone Wanderer retakes the Jefferson Memorial from Autumn and learns the water purifier needs to be manually activated, or else it will shortly explode.
+Using a massive pre-war military robot called Liberty Prime, the Lone Wanderer and the Brotherhood of Steel retake the Jefferson Memorial from Autumn.
+They learn the water purifier needs to be manually activated, or else it will shortly blow up.
 Before James died, he flooded the control room with lethal amounts of radiation.
-The player can either sacrifice themselves to activate the purifier, optionally inserting the virus during the process, or instruct Sarah Lyons, a Brotherhood member, to activate it instead.
+The player can either sacrifice themselves to activate the purifier, optionally inserting the virus during the process; instruct Sarah Lyons, a Brotherhood member, to activate it instead; or do nothing and let it explode.